-11 TIPS FOR VENUES
+10 TIPS FOR VENUES

-- Switch to 100% renewable energy.
+- 1. Switch to 100% renewable energy.
 Or generate your own.
 What powers your venue is a key part of your sustainability and your emissions.
 Starting here takes a chunk out of your emissions and shows you are serious.
 Encourage your staff to switch as well.
 Tell your audience. - 2.
 Measure your impacts.
 Knowledge is power.
-It's easy to do and costs nothing, just go to ig-tools.com - 3.
+It's easy to do and costs nothing, just go here ig-tools.com - 3.
 Once you know your impacts you can put in place an energy management strategy.
 You can start to look to reduce energy and water usage through simple practices and focus on increasing recycling rates, all of which will boost your sustainability. - 4.
 Encourage your audiences to think about their impacts.
 By highlighting public transport links, cycle lanes or walking routes you can help reduce one of live music's greatest impacts, audience travel.
 If your links aren't great, encourage car sharing.
 Talk to your audience, local authorities, and media about the need for improved transport. - 5.
 Speak to your partners, sponsors, and suppliers about how they can collaborate with you on targets and sustainability.
 Add environmental conditions to contracts and throughout your procurement and sponsorship policies. - 6.
 Use your rider to show your commitment.
 Choose locally sourced food, cut down the meat and processed food, reduce (or remove) the packaging and say goodbye to plastic water bottles by encouraging staff and bands to carry their own refillable water bottles and providing filtered tap water or a water cooler backstage.

 - 7. Use your venue to tell your audience about your commitment and to encourage them to get involved by giving space for messaging to local and national environmental organisations. - 8.
 Use your relationships with artists to get them onboard with taking action.
-Explain what you are doing and the positive impacts that action is having and encourage them to take action and talk to their fans about that action. - 9.
+Explain what you are doing and the positive impacts that action is having and encourage them to take action and talk to their fans about that action - 9.
 Divest your money away from fossil fuel companies.
 Many of our pensions, banking, insurance policies and other financial services fund companies actively adding to the problem.
 Don't let them use your money to damage the planet.
-Go to switchit.green to check whether it's time to change. - 10.
+Go to www.switchit.money to check whether it's time to change. - 10.
 Be positive.
-We all know that gigs are the best thing in the entire world and that live music is vital to happiness so take that positivity and use it to make a better world. - 11.
-Add your weight to LIVE the UK live music industry body leading efforts, via its LIVE Green group, to achieve net zero by 2030.
-Sign up to access free information, research and seminars to help you and your sustainability efforts.
-LIVE has supported the production and launch of the Arts Green Book very well regarded, practical and pragmatic guidance for making live music venues sustainable.
-The Green Book sets out the path to a sustainable future helping venues prioritise next steps by impact and cost.
+We all know that gigs are the best thing in the entire world and that live music is vital to happiness so take that positivity and use it to make a better world.